js1019/PlanetaryModels/demos/README.md

 + CONST: a constant perfectly spherically symmetric pure solid ball has a size of the Earth;
 + PREM: a standard radial Earth model from [Dziewonski & Anderson 1981](https://www.sciencedirect.com/science/article/pii/0031920181900467);
 + Moon: a radial Moon model from [Weber et al., 2011](https://science.sciencemag.org/content/331/6015/309) with its 3D crust;
-+ RT_MarsDWAK: a radial Mars from [Khan et al., 2016](https://www.sciencedirect.com/science/article/pii/S0031920116300875) model with its 3D crust as well as its centrfugal acceleration due to its rotation;
++ RT_MarsDWAK: a radial Mars from [Khan et al., 2016](https://www.sciencedirect.com/science/article/pii/S0031920116300875) model with its 3D crust as well as its centrifugal acceleration due to its rotation;

 The discontinuities (surfaces and fluid-solid boundaries) are pre-computed.
 The data are stored in ../unitspheres/.
 You can use the scripts under folders in ../unitspheres/ to create your own discontinuities.

 ### Building similar models with various degrees of freedom
-Prior to build a planetary model, we utilize a radial model that is stored in ../../radialmodels/prem3L_noocean.mat.
+Prior to building a planetary model, we utilize a radial model that is stored in ../../radialmodels/prem3L_noocean.mat.
 Here, I use CONST/CONST_mesh.m as an example.
-You will need to set the path to you mesh and model with its name
+You will need to set the path to your mesh and model with its name
 ~~~
 fmesh  = './output/CONST3k/CONST_1L_3k'; % note that CONST_1L_3k is the model name.
 ~~~